 Equipment and procedures used by survivors in the wild.
-Training includes survival psychology, survival patterns, hypothermia mitigation, hyperthermia mitigation, topography, and basic seas ice descriptions, equipment and clothing requirements, first aid, construction of shelter, rescue signaling, fire construction techniques, food, and water procurement, map and compass use, and land navigation.
+Training includes survival psychology, survival patterns, hypothermia mitigation, hyperthermia mitigation, topography, basic seas ice descriptions, equipment and clothing requirements, first aid, construction of shelter, rescue signaling, fire construction techniques, food, and water procurement, map and compass use, and land navigation.

-Courses are conducted outdoors where students are subject to New England seasons or in our temperature-controlled training environment.
+Courses are conducted outdoors, where students are subject to New England seasons, or in our temperature-controlled training environment.
 Immersion suits are provided for open watercourses.

-Course equivalency and regulatory requirements.
+Government regulatory requirements.

-Choose Training to learn more about these topics, begin booking, inquire about course pricing, or choose preferred training dates.
+Choose Training to learn about these topics, begin booking, inquire about course pricing, or choose preferred training dates.
 Training calendar seats are booked on a first-come, first-served basis.

 Course offerings outlined above